 Barker & Dobson acquired Keiller for £4.9 million in 1985.
-In 1988 B&D sold the Keiller preserves brand to Rank Hovis McDougall, who owned the Robertson’s preserves company, for £4.9 million.
+B&D sold the Keiller preserves brand to Rank Hovis McDougall in 1988, who owned the Robertson’s preserves company, for £4.9 million.
 The preserves arm had employed a mere 14 staff, and production was relocated to the Robertson site in Manchester.

 The high cost of borrowing saw Alma enter into receivership in 1992.
 The Keiller and Barker & Dobson brands were acquired by Craven of York for £3 million.
 Craven was subsequently renamed to Craven Keiller.
 It was the third largest sugar confectionery manufacturer in Britain, behind Trebor Bassett and Nestle.